Hong Kong Bar Association: Role

 Like other professional bodies, the HKBA has the authority to take disciplinary action to the members who breach the Code of Conduct of the Association.
 The Law Society of Hong Kong is the equivalent association for solicitors in Hong Kong.

+The Director of Administration and Development of the Hong Kong Bar Association is Ms. Susie HO, according to a document from the Hong Kong Legislative Council.

+The Hong Kong Bar Association (HKBA) is served by a secretariat headed by an Administrator, currently Ms. Dora Chan, according to a LAWASIA report.

 Route to entry

 Students must first complete a basic degree in law, such as the Bachelor of Laws (LLB), Juris Doctor (JD) or convert from another first degree with the Common Professional Examination (CPE).

 They must then complete the Postgraduate Certificate in Laws (PCLL) at The University of Hong Kong, the City University of Hong Kong or The Chinese University of Hong Kong.
 From 2008 onwards, all overseas applicants to the PCLL must satisfy each element of the PCLL conversion programme.

 After finishing PCLL, prospective barristers will enter pupillage with a pupilmaster for a year; after half a year they will gain rights of audience in court.

 Overseas barristers may, having at least three years' experience, take the Barristers Qualification Examination to officially become a Hong Kong barrister.

-Additionally, lawyers of at least three years' qualified experience may apply to switch membership of either the HKBA or The Law Society of Hong Kong.
-However, one may not enjoy membership of both entities at once.
+Additionally, Hong Kong qualified solicitors of at least three years' qualified experience may apply to be admitted as a barrister.
+However, one may not be both a barrister and solicitor at the same time and are required to remove themselves from the roll of solicitors before admission as a barrister.
 For example, the No. 1 ranked barrister in seniority in 2007, Sir John Swaine SC, switched to become a solicitor in 2002, but switched back in 2004.
 Solicitors seeking to qualify as barrister are required to do pupillage, however, the period may be shortened for those with substantial advocacy experience.

 Number of practising barristers

-As of January 2022, there were 98 Senior Counsel (88 male, 10 female), and 1,500 (1,300 male, 470 female) junior barristers in practice at the private bar in Hong Kong.
-There were 88 pupil barristers of whom 51 were male and 37 female.
+As of February 2025, there were 108 Senior Counsel (92 male, 16 female), and 1,612 (1,110 male, 511 female) junior barristers in practice at the private bar in Hong Kong.
+There were 77 pupil barristers of whom 34 were male and 43 female.